-|Powering Dyson Racing’s Lola Coupes, Mazda’s MZR-R engine won the 2011 American Le Mans Series Engine Manufacturer’s Championship, adding to Advanced Engine Research’s title tally of four ALMS championships and four LMS championships.
+|Powering Dyson Racing’s Lola Coupes, Mazda’s MZR-R engine won the 2011 American Le Mans Series Engine Manufacturers Championship, adding to Advanced Engine Research’s title tally of four ALMS championships and four LMS championships.

 Combining very low mass with a small physical footprint, the engine is the smallest, lightest and most compact in LMP racing today and there are no external belt drives or ancillaries.
 The camshafts, water pump and oil pump are internally driven by gears.
 The engine has barrel throttles for optimum engine response with the latest Life Racing electronics for optimum engine control and high efficiency.

-The Mazda MZR-R engine is the smallest P1 engine in the ALMS paddock, and came in second in the championship last year over the eight cylinder HPD and won the 2011 championship over the twelve-cylinder Aston Martin.
+The Mazda MZR-R engine is the smallest P1 engine in the ALMS paddock, and came in second in the championship in 2012 over the eight cylinder HPD and won the 2011 championship over the twelve-cylinder Aston Martin.
 It also added the honor of winning the 2011 Michelin Green-X Challenge to its resume.
 2011 was the 20th anniversary of Mazda’s victory at the 24 Hours of Le Mans.
 They remain the only Japanese manufacturer to have won that endurance classic and their “never stop challenging” spirit continues its winning ways as strong as ever.